playsms/playsms/documents/FAQ.md

     Answer:

-    No, playSMS will keep trying to send the SMS.
+    No, playSMS is already send the message.

 7. How do my sent SMS look like at the recipient mobile phones?